 The results from the test transmission on 15810 kHz (500W), which ended June 17, were less successful.
 Besides shortwave, WMR was also available worldwide via the Internet, and locally in Eastern Jutland, Denmark on FM 104.2 MHz from mid September 2004.

 On January 8, 2005, a hurricane storm at the transmitter site destroyed the WMR antenna.
 This catastrophic event unfortunately resulted in the silence of WMR broadcasting on the frequency of 5815 kHz.

 After a 13-year hiatus in January 2018 WMR resumed broadcasting from Denmark on 5840 kHz (100W) and from December 2018 also on 15805 kHz (200W).
 Frequencies were changed to 5930 kHz and 15790 kHz in December 2020 and in April 2021 WMR started broadcasting on 927 kHz (500W) providing local coverage in the larger Copenhagen area and also from Aarhus on 25800 kHz (150W).
 WMR programs can also be heard on the www.wmr.dk website via online streaming.

-In 2020, from the Netherlands, this new "classic" web channel - www.wmrclassic.com - began testing and became available online in 2021 with the original music format from the '80s including original recorded programs from that period.
+In 2020, this new "classic" web channel - www.wmrclassic.com - initiated its testing phase from the Netherlands.
+By 2021, it made its debut online, reviving the classic music format of the '80s and featuring original recorded programs from that era.